F1 Testing: Red Bull vs Ferrari, Mercedes improve and serious drain cover warning for Formula 1 ahead of Bahrain

 "I saw of course, how it had already been drawn at the end of the of last year, but honestly, I don't care how the car looks like as long as it's fast."

 That last point appears a given, as does the fact Red Bull remain the team to beat heading to next week's season-opening Grand Prix at the same Bahrain venue.
-The big and crucial question that remains though is just how far they are ahead - particularly of Ferrari, whose pace caught the eye and not only on short runs - and how soon the chasing pack can get on terms.
+The big and crucial question that remains though is just how far they are ahead - particularly of Ferrari, whose pace caught the eye and not only on short runs - and how soon the chasing pack can get on terms and give them the kind of challenge that never materialised in 2023.

 Although Ferrari posted the fastest lap times on days two and three, the overall feeling is Red Bull are still favourites going into the season opener.